ical4j/ical4j-query/README.md

 A service for filtering iCalendar collections using iCal4j filter expressions

+**NOTE: This library has been merged with ical4j-command and will receive no further updates.**

 ## Examples

 ### Find Boxing Day in a collection of public holidays